 For our soul is raised out of nature through the truly sublime, sways with high spirits, and is filled with proud joy, as if itself had created what it hears.

 Don’t be an example in someone else’s theory, write yours using your own examples.

 The Second World War was engineered by the Zionist Jews and financed by the bankers.

-Submitted by ArkAngel about 4 years ago
+Submitted by ArkAngel over 4 years ago

 I love subtextual film criticism, especially when it’s fun, when a guy knows how to write in a readable, charming way.
 What I love the most about it is that it doesn’t have a f'ing thing to do with what the writer or the actor or the filmmakers intended.
 It just has to work.
 And if you can make your case with as few exceptions as possible, then that’s great.

 Submitted by GrimGrin over 4 years ago